dakotataggart/PizzaMan/README.md

 # PizzaMan

-Create a new branch for each new feature
 Create a new branch for any feature you are adding to the project.
 Do this by entering either of these two options:

 `git checkout -b branchName` – This creates the branch and checks it out